vir123-devf/vir123-devf/README.md

 <tr>
 <td width="55%">

-### 🔭 Currently Working On:
+### 🔬 Research & Internship Experience

-- **AI Internship – Annam.AI (IIT Ropar)**
+- **AI Intern – Annam.AI (IIT Ropar, Summer 2025)**
-  Working as an AI Intern on a **confidential agricultural AI project**.
-Focused on applying machine learning techniques for real-time crop analysis and predictive modeling to support intelligent decision-making.
+  Completed an AI internship on a **confidential agricultural AI project**.
+  Applied machine learning techniques for real-time crop analysis and predictive modeling to support intelligent decision-making.

-### 🧪 Research Experience:
 - **Research Intern – IIT (ISM) Dhanbad (Summer 2025)**
   Worked on an AI-powered mango grading system using CNN-based classification and transfer learning.
-  Developed and compared models like ResNet18, VGG16, and MobileNetV2, with ResNet18 achieving the best performance.
+  Developed and compared models like ResNet18, VGG16, and MobileNetV2, with **ResNet18 achieving the best performance**.

+📌 *Currently seeking new AI/ML internship opportunities.*

 ### 👯 Looking to Collaborate On:
 - **Machine Learning Projects**, especially in **Computer Vision** and **Time-Series Analysis**.